 The Official Story

-Lynnette’s past career in the arts, her inclusive outlook on wellness plus her healing of personal illness through diet makes her a creative, authentic and diverse figure for the wellness community.
+Lynnette’s past career in the arts, her inclusive outlook on wellness plus her healing of personal illness through diet makes her a creative, authentic and diverse figure for the future of food.

 The Cute Story

 My name is Lynnette and I am a food lover 🙂

 Although I don’t do dietary labels, my day-to-day dishes are predominately plant-based.
 I’ve used my lifelong interest in healthy food and fasting to overcome PCOS (Poly Cystic Ovarian Syndrome) and to keep me ageless 🙂

 I created Superfood School to help people of all diets to get more plants on their plates – but when it comes down to it, my favorite food simply may be a bowl of cereal 🙂

 I also love: opening coconuts with machetes, hosting dinner turned dance parties, watching stand-up comedy while I answer email, exploring the metaverse, meditating, reading, hoping to play cello again, learning to be a long distance runner while continuing to be a sub-par surfer 😉

 Speaking of kidstuff, my life journey began in a town of 400 and my food journey began in Chicago when I was 11, with a piece of Salisbury Steak. (if you went to school in the States like me, then your lunch likely sucked… and it likely included Salisbury Steak.)

 For those that don’t know, Salisbury Steak* is the epitome of processed food.
 Animal parts, gluten-y binders and unpronounceable preservatives formed into a patty…with grill marks PAINTED on them.